-pERC conditionally recommends reimbursement of acalabrutinib as monotherapy in adult patients with previously untreated CLL for whom a fludarabine-based regimen is inappropriate, if the following condition is met:

-• Cost-effectiveness being improved to an acceptable level.

-Eligible patients include those who are 65 years of age or older, or between 18 and 65 years of age with comorbidities (defined as creatine clearance between 30 to 69 mL/min or a cumulative Illness Rating Scale [CIRS] for geriatrics score > 6), who have active disease according to one or more of the International Workshop on Chronic Lymphocytic Leukemia (iwCLL) 2008 criteria and good performance status.
-Treatment with acalabrutinib should be continued until disease progression or unacceptable toxicity.

-pERC made this recommendation because it was satisfied that, compared to chlorambucil-obinutuzumab, there is a net clinical benefit of acalabrutinib monotherapy based on a statistically significant and clinically meaningful improvement in progression-free survival (PFS), a manageable toxicity profile, and no apparent detriment to quality of life (QoL). pERC agreed that acalabrutinib monotherapy aligns with patient values by providing an additional oral treatment option that improves disease control with less toxicity, has manageable side effects, an improvement in fatigue, and maintenance of/no detriment to QoL.
-In making this recommendation, pERC considered there is also a clinical benefit of acalabrutinib in combination with obinutuzumab; however, pERC agreed that acalabrutinib monotherapy better aligns with patient values compared to the combination therapy with acalabrutinib and obinutuzumab, which has a similar magnitude of PFS benefit to monotherapy but greater toxicity and cost, and a less convenient mode of administration due to intravenous obinutuzumab.
+pERC RECOMMENDATION pERC conditionally recommends reimbursement of acalabrutinib as monotherapy in adult patients with previously untreated CLL for whom a fludarabine-based regimen is inappropriate, if the following conditions are met: oxtimes Reimburse with cost-effectiveness improved to an acceptable level clinical criteria and/or conditions ^a • feasibility of adoption (budget impact) is addressed.
+Do not reimburse a If the condition(s) cannot be met, pERC does not recommend reimbursement of the drug for the submitted reimbursement request.
+Eligible patients include those who are 65 years of age or older, or between 18 and 65 years of age with comorbidities (defined as creatin clearance between 30 to 69 mL/min or a cumulative Illness Rating Scal [CIRS] for geriatrics score > 6), who have active disease according to o or more of the International Workshop on Chronic Lymphocytic Leuken (iwCLL) 2008 criteria and good performance status.
+Treatment with acalabrutinib should be continued until disease progression or unacceptable toxicity. pERC made this recommendation because it was satisfied that, compared to chlorambucil-obinutuzumab, there is a net clinical benefit of acalabrutinib monotherapy based on a statistically significant and clinically meaningful improvement in progression-free survival (PFS), a manageable toxicity profile, and no apparent detriment to quality of life (QoL). pERC agreed that acalabrutinib monotherapy aligns with patient values by providing an additional oral treatment option that improves disease control with less toxicity, has manageable side effects, an improvement in fatigue, and maintenance of or no detriment to QoL.
+In making this recommendation, pERC considered there is also a clinical benefit of acalabrutinib in combination with obinutuzumab: however.

-pERC concluded that, at the submitted price, acalabrutinib monotherapy is not considered cost-effective compared to chlorambucil-obinutuzumab in patients with previously untreated CLL for whom a fludarabine-based regimen is inappropriate.
+pERC agreed that acalabrutinib monotherapy better aligns with patient values compared to the combination therapy with acalabrutinib and obinutuzumab, which has a similar magnitude of PFS benefit to monotherapy but greater toxicity and cost, and a less convenient mode of administration due to intravenous obinutuzumab.
+Therefore, pERC does not recommend reimbursement of acalabrutinib in combination with obinutuzumab. pERC concluded that, at the submitted price, acalabrutinib monotherapy is not considered cost-effective compared to chlorambucil-obinutuzumab in patients with previously untreated CLL for whom a fludarabine-based regimen is inappropriate.
 Limitations with the submitted model suggest that there is uncertainty associated with the results of the economic analysis. pERC acknowledged the lack of a direct or robust indirect comparison to ibrutinib, the most appropriate comparator in this patient population, and was unable to draw a conclusion on the relative clinical efficacy and safety of acalabrutinib to ibrutinib.
 Due to these limitations, the cost-effectiveness estimates of acalabrutinib compared to ibrutinib are uncertain.
-A price reduction for acalabrutinib would improve the likelihood that it is a cost-effective treatment for patients with previously untreated CLL who are fludarabine ineligible.

-POTENTIAL NEXT STEPS FOR STAKEHOLDERS

-Pricing Arrangements to Improve Cost-effectiveness

-Given that pERC was satisfied that there is a net clinical benefit of acalabrutinib monotherapy, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of acalabrutinib. pERC noted that a reduction in the price of acalabrutinib would be required to improve cost-effectiveness to an acceptable level.
+A price reduction for acalabrutinib would improve the likelihood that it is a cost-effective treatment for patients with previously untreated CLL who are fludarabine ineligible and would improve the budget impact.
+POTENTIAL NEXT STEPS FOR STAKEHOLDERS Pricing Arrangements to Improve Cost-effectiveness Given that pERC was satisfied that there is a net clinical benefit of acalabrutinib monotherapy, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost- effectiveness of acalabrutinib. pERC noted that a reduction in the price of acalabrutinib would be required to improve cost-effectiveness to an acceptable level.
 Please note: Provincial Advisory Group (PAG) questions are addressed in detail in the Summary of pERC Deliberations and in a summary table in Appendix 1.